apacheignite/documentation/performance-and-troubleshooting/jvm-and-system-tuning.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Debugging and troubleshooting memory issues and GC pauses" }
+  "title": "Debugging memory usage issues and GC pauses" }
 [/block]
 The section contains information that may be helpful when you need to debug and troubleshoot issues related to memory usage or long GC pauses.